rmandors/Campus-Tour-Optimization/README.md

 ## 📖 Usage

-1. **Select Starting Point**: Click on any node on the map to set it as the starting point.
+1. **Select Starting Point** (Optional): Click on any node on the map to set it as the starting point.
 2. **Set Time Limit**: Enter the maximum available time (in minutes) in the corresponding field.
-3. **Optimize Route**: Press the "Optimizar Ruta" button to calculate the best route.
+3. **Optimize Route**:
+   - **"Optimizar Ruta"**: Calculates the best route from the selected starting point (requires selecting a node first).
+   - **"Encontrar Mejor Ruta"**: Automatically tests all possible starting points and finds the optimal route.
+This feature shows visual feedback as it tries each node.
 4. **Review Results**: The solution will display:
-   - Number of visited locations.
+   - Number of unique visited locations.
-   - Total route time.
+   - Total route time (including return to starting point).
-   - Detailed route list with transition times.
+   - Detailed route list with transition times between locations.
+   - The route will always end at the starting point, creating a closed tour.

 ## 🛠️ Technologies